 Dear Friends, Supporters, and Colleagues

-As the Chairman of the Community Media Association, I’m writing to give you a mid-term update.
-I would like to take this opportunity to let you know about some of the things that the CMA has been working on and what we are planning going forward.
+I am writing as the current Chairman of the Community Media Association having been elected to the role in January.
+And I thought I would take this opportunity to let you know some of the things that we have been working on at the CMA and what we are planning for this year.

-All CMA members and community radio stations should have received a 2019-2020 Community Media Wall Planner to cover the financial year.
-The planner lists the anniversary dates of all community radio stations listed as broadcasting on Ofcom’s website correct at the end of February.
-If you do have any corrections to make, please send them to firstname.lastname@example.org for next year’s planner.
+First, shortly we will be sending out to all members and community radio stations a Community Media Wall Planner to cover the financial year 2019/2020.
+The planner features the ten principles of the Community Media Charter which members of the CMA are asked to support.
+The planner also lists the anniversary dates of all community radio stations listed as broadcasting on Ofcom’s website, correct at the end of last month.
+If you do have any corrections to make, please send them to email@example.com for next year’s planner.
+We have also diarised a number of social action days such as World Radio Day and International Women’s Day which we hope you will find useful.
+Huge thanks to our sponsors and to DCMS who helped make this happen.

-And on Saturday 26th October , The Radio Hub with the Local Radio Alliance and Bro Radio will be holding the ‘Community Radio Now & Next 2019’ event in Barry, Wales.
-This will be a day of networking, presentations and debate to share good practice in community broadcasting to inspire sustainable future growth.
-Booking is essential online here.
+And on Saturday 26th October , The Radio Hub and the Local Radio Alliance will be holding the ‘Community Radio Now & Next 2019’ event in Barry, Wales.

-If all that wasn’t enough, we have also produced some community radio promos earlier this year.
+If all that wasn’t enough, we have also produced some promos for community radio earlier this year.
+I worked with Devawab to produce four promos to help encourage advertising on community radio.
+There are two different scripts, each with a calm female voice and a more upbeat male read.
 These promos are licensed to be used free of charge by any Community Media Association station, through to the end of 2019.
 You can listen to them here.

 We thank all of our members for their continued support and we look forward to seeing as many of them as possible this year.
 If you’re not a member of the CMA then please join to support our work and to keep up with what is going on in the community media sector.
-This year is a critical year for radio with the large commercial operators consolidating their networks and the opportunities that small-scale DAB will present - challenges to which community radio will rise.
+This year is a critical year for radio with the large commercial operators consolidating their networks - a challenge to which community radio will rise.
+And before too long, we expect the legislation for small-scale DAB to laid before Parliament and licensing to begin in 2020.

 This is a hugely exciting and important year for community radio and we look forward to having you on board for the journey.